Individual Shrinkage for Random Effects: Motivation for Shrinkage with Individual Weights (IW)

 \subsection{Minimax Regret Optimality of IW}

-In this section, we show the conditions under which IW is optimal in terms of minimax regret.
-We restrict our attention to the parameter space represented in Figure 1 below, where the signal-to-noise ratio $\lambda_i^2/\sigma_i^2$ ranges from $1-\nu$ to $1+\nu$ for some $0 \leq \nu < 1$.
+We characterize when IW is MMR-optimal.
+We restrict our attention to the parameter space shown in Figure~1, where the signal-to-noise ratio ranges from $1-\nu$ to $1+\nu$ for some $0 \leq \nu < 1$:

-Considering a neighbourhood of 1 is a natural choice, as we saw that this point represents the case where TS and Pool are equally accurate.
-The radius of the neighbourhood is constrained by the fact that the signal-to-noise ratio cannot be negative, so in practice the parameter space only excludes cases where Pool performs very poorly relative to TS, due to a large variance of the random effects combined with low variance of the shocks.
-The adoption of a common $\nu$ for the upper and lower bounds is only for convenience in deriving analytical results, and Figures~\ref{fig:msfe} and~\ref{fig:mmr} below make it clear that we are being conservative, as increasing the upper bound on $\lambda_i^2/\sigma_i^2$ well beyond the value of 2 would not change the conclusions of the minimax regret analysis.
+Considering a neighbourhood of 1 is natural, since $\lambda_i^2=\sigma_i^2$ represents the case where TS and Pool are equally accurate.
+The radius of the neighbourhood is constrained by the fact that the signal-to-noise ratio cannot be negative, so in practice we only exclude cases where TS strongly dominates, due to large variance of the RE and low variance of the error.\footnote{Using common $\nu$ for both bounds is for convenience only.
+Figures~\ref{fig:msfe} and~\ref{fig:mmr} show that we are conservative, as increasing the upper bound on $\lambda_i^2/\sigma_i^2$ would not change the conclusions of the Minimax Regret analysis.}

-The next theorem shows that IW (uniquely) minimizes maximum regret among TS, Pool, and IW under Assumptions~\ref{indep-assumption} and ~\ref{key-assumption}. \begin{theorem} Let Assumptions \ref{indep-assumption} and \ref{key-assumption} hold.
+The next theorem shows that IW (uniquely) minimizes maximum regret among TS, Pool, and IW under Assumptions~\ref{indep-assumption} and~\ref{key-assumption}. \begin{theorem} Let Assumptions~\ref{indep-assumption} and~\ref{key-assumption} hold.
 Then,